verrazzano/docs/content/en/docs/releasenotes/_index.md

 ### v1.1.2
 Fixes:
-- Fixed install to create `verrazzano-monitors` group correctly.
+- Fixed installation to create `verrazzano-monitors` group correctly.
-- Fixed install to enable network access to Prometheus for Kiali.
+- Fixed installation to enable network access to Prometheus for Kiali.
-- Updated SpringBoot example image to address CVEs.
+- Updated Spring Boot example image to address CVEs.
 - Updated Kibana image to address CVEs.
 - Updated Elasticsearch image to address CVEs.
 - Fixed Verrazzano failing to install when specifying a custom CA certificate.
 - Updated Keycloak image to address CVEs.
-- Fixed Verrazzano failing to install when CR certificate specifies acme production mode.
+- Fixed Verrazzano failing to install when CR certificate specifies an ACME production environment.
 - Added support for using private DNS and instance principals with OCI DNS.
 - Fixed Verrazzano failing to uninstall in a private registry configuration due to a missing Rancher image.
 - Updated Verrazzano to use the Rancher v2.5.9 Helm chart.